 On the local UI machine, browse to the remote machine’s IP address to access the installer interface.

-The options to configure the infrastructure provider depend on which provider you are using.
+The options to configure the target platform depend on which provider you are using.

 In the IaaS Provider section, enter the IP address or fully qualified domain name (FQDN) for the vCenter Server instance on which to deploy the management cluster.